API References

 * Timestamp: Unknown Time

-classes: An array of possible classes that the concerned data could belong to.dict:(Optional Argument) An Array of possible tokens (words).
-This is automatically updated if a new token is detected in the Step 2) or 3)
+classes: Array of possible classes that the data could belong todict: (Optional) Array of possible tokens (words).
+This is automatically updated if a new token is detected during training or prediction

 Example